More than 25 top universities in Africa feature in the Times Higher Education’s World University Rankings 2018.

 Academic departments are grouped into six faculties: the built environment, health sciences, commerce, engineering, humanities, science and law.

 In addition, the university’s graduate business school runs independently from the commerce faculty.

 UCT commits to social change through its "transformation" projects, which tackle issues like diversity, student opportunity, and behaviour.

-Around 18 per cent of the student body are international.
+About 18 per cent of the student body is international.

 Wits University – as it is commonly known – is a public research university based in Johannesburg.

-It was founded as a school of mining – the region is the most abundant with gold of any location worldwide.
+It was founded as a school of mining – the region is the most abundant in gold of any location worldwide.

 The university grew significantly in the late 20th century and the campus expanding with many new buildings.

 That time was also a period of protest against apartheid policies, and the university campus was fairly divided.
 Nonetheless, many prominent black leaders graduated from the university.